 For the first time, two native Callawegians were feted as Guests of Honor at the 1971 event.
 To quote one of the honored guests, Ruth Dunham Dodge, “There are a great many unfortunate people who had the misfortune to be born elsewhere.”
 In 1973, the church women’s organizations felt they could not continue to accommodate the attendance any longer, so the Supper was moved to William Woods College, where it continues to be held.
 The first woman presided over the historical supper in 1990.

-John Smart was announced as the 121st Kingdom of Callaway Supper president during the supper's program Tuesday evening.
+Dick Davis was announced as the 122nd Kingdom of Callaway Supper president during the supper's program Tuesday evening.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.